 At the bottom of the Line style menu, there is a section labeled ‘From Style’.
 These are styles that you can customize in the Style settings.

 You can add points at the x-y coordinates.
 There are over 20 different points styles to choose from.
-When you add open points, the point fill color and size are set to the point variable in the Style settings.
+The makers alternate between symbols with an open fill and a solid fill.

 For solid points, the point and line color are the same.